tunmsk/nextgen-facebook/readme.txt

 	* Added a new NGFB_GETIMGSIZE_DISABLE constant disable the use of PHP's getimagesize() function.

 == Upgrade Notice ==

+= 8.24.1 =

+2016/02/15 - Updated the admin editing page CSS for the new Email and WhatsApp buttons.
+Modified the NgfbSchema::add_* methods argument list (removed $item_type and added $list_element).

 = 8.24.0 =